 How long will it take for me to receive my registry identification card after my application is submitted to the State?

 Upon uploading your application to the State, which we do for you on the day of your appointment, the State generally takes anywhere from 1 day to 7 days to email you a temporary approval letter.
 The letter is valid for 60 days and authorizes you to purchase your cannabis at a licensed dispensary.
 Approximately one month after your application upload, the State will mail you a permanent card that will replace the letter and allow you to purchase your cannabis for the remainder for your year-long certification.

 When will I have to renew my card?

-The registry indentification card will expire one year after the date it was issued.
+The registry indentification card will expire either one year or two years after the date it was issued, depending on your selection at the time of your registration submission.
 We will contact you two months before your expiration to remind you to return to our office for a renewal certification.

 What happens if I lose my card?

 My work routinely tests for drugs including marijuana.
 If I have a registration card, am I protected?